 "The Township recognizes that the Anishinaabe peoples were the first to inhabit the Township of Lanark Highlands.
 Historically significant places that hold sacred importance for indigenous communities may exist within the Township of Lanark Highlands.
-The Township Council will work towards building a constructive, cooperative relationship through meaningful engagement with Indigenous communities to facilitate knowledge-sharing in land use planning processes and informed decision-making."
+The Township Council will work towards building a constructive, cooperative relationship through meaningful engagement with Indigenous

-4. Section 2.3, Guiding Principles, is hereby amended with the addition of the following new paragraph at the end of the "Our Guiding Principles" statement:
+- 4. Section 2.3, Guiding Principles, is hereby amended with the replacement of the word "eight" in paragraph 2 with the word "eleven (11)". - 5.
+Section 2.3, Guiding Principles, is hereby amended with the addition of the following three new paragraph at the end of the "Our Guiding Principles" statement: